tannerc/spf/README.md

 # Spf 1.2.1
 A simple, open source Mac OS app for presenting on monitors or projectors that blowout highlights and details.

+Like Spf?
+Support me and my projects by <a href="https://ko-fi.com/O5O6363G4">buying me a coffee</a> via Ko-fi!

 ![On/off again](https://github.com/tannerc/spf/blob/master/resources/offandon.png)

 ## Screen polarization function (Spf)